 A repair credit is the proposed cost of a repair less the deductible that can be applied as a credit amount or reimbursement toward the purchase of new equipment/appliance.
 If you don’t want your equipment/appliance repaired, you always have the option to use a repair credit.
 When the homeowner elects to receive a repair credit reimbursement, the delivery, installation, and associated fees related to the new appliance or component will be the responsibility of the homeowner.

-A replacement credit is the proposed cost of the replacement equipment/appliance through an approved contractor when a malfunction is not repairable or when the repair cost exceeds the cost of the replacement.
-The replacement credit includes the cost of delivery, installation and associated fees related to the new equipment/appliance.
-(Terms may apply) If the homeowner elects to purchase new equipment or an appliance that exceeds the replacement credit, the homeowner will be responsible for the difference.
+A replacement credit is based on the proposed cost of the replacement equipment/appliance through an approved contractor when a malfunction is not repairable or when the repair cost exceeds the cost of the replacement.
+The replacement credit includes the cost of delivery, installation, and associated fees related to the new equipment/appliance (Term limits and maximums may apply).
+If the homeowner elects to purchase new equipment or an appliance that exceeds the replacement credit, the homeowner will be responsible for the difference.

 Once a credit amount is established, you will be able to choose what equipment/appliance you want to purchase.
 (Terms may apply)